fairhive-labs/tor-proxy/README.md

 - **USE A VPN CONNECTION** before surfing on TOR circuits !
 - The hidden service provides a very simple webpage but you can put whatever you want in `/usr/share/nginx/html/` folder, using `docker volumes` for eg...
 - Tip XMR to **`42UwTUWzvPUCYKHsrzqGZXCKty3uCL9yGfeQSyy2oY2dRTLmsPFkgpsZgXvCvuV2BHbVDvsQNMyqD1udiKhRomhV4sk2gPE`**

+##  Important Notice
+We're proud to introduce our TOR proxy and onion site generator.

+This tool is designed to enhance privacy and security for users who wish to access the TOR network and create their own onion sites.

+**Legal Use Only**: This tool is provided for legitimate, lawful purposes only.
+Users are responsible for ensuring that their use of this tool complies with all local, national, and international laws.
+Any use of this tool for illegal activities is strictly prohibited, and users doing so will be solely responsible for any legal consequences.

+We believe in the power of privacy and the potential of the TOR network to protect user identities and promote free speech.
+However, it's essential to use these tools responsibly and ethically.

+Please ensure you're familiar with the legal implications and responsibilities before using this tool.